5 Scary Effects of Ambien

-The FDA warns that after taking Ambien, you should not drive or engage in activities that require mental alertness.
+- Increases the chances of driving a car (sleep-driving): The FDA warns that after taking Ambien, you should not drive or engage in activities that require mental alertness.
 Many people take Ambien to help them sleep and the day after they wake up and drive to work.
 This is dangerous given that Ambien can impair a person’s ability to drive even after a full night’s sleep.

-It is not uncommon for people to do or say things that they wouldn’t normally do while on Ambien.
+- Sleepwalking:It is not uncommon for people to do or say things that they normally wouldn’t while on Ambien.
 One of the more serious side effects of taking Ambien is getting out of bed and not being fully awake.
-People report doing activities they weren’t aware of at the time, such as making food “sleep-eating” or talking on the phone.
+People report doing activities they weren’t aware of at the time, such as making food, sleep eating, or talking on the phone.